omar251/ytdl-plus/README.md

 ### Interactive Format Selection
 When not in silent mode, the script will:
-1. Fetch available video formats using `yt-dlp --list-formats`
+1. Fetch available video formats using `yt-dlp --list-formats`.
-2. Display the options to the user
-3. Allow selection of specific format codes
-4. Fall back to 'best' quality if no selection is made
+2. If `fzf` is installed, it will display an interactive, filterable menu.
+You can use the arrow keys to navigate, type to filter, and TAB to select multiple formats (e.g., for separate video and audio).
+3. If `fzf` is not installed, it will fall back to a simple text prompt.
+4. The selected format codes are then used for the download.

+### Smart Filename Suggestion
+In interactive mode, the script fetches the video's title using `yt-dlp --get-title` and suggests a sanitized version as the default filename.
+This is more user-friendly than a generic timestamp.

 ## File Structure